There are plenty of opportunities for walking and cycling along the River Dijle as it snakes its way through central Belgium.

 Soon after leaving Mechelen, the Dijle enters its 86th kilometre, merges with the Nete, and disappears.

-I hope you have enjoyed my little introduction to the River Dijle.
+I hope you have enjoyed my little introduction to walking and cycling along the River Dijle.
 And I hope it inspires you to walk or cycle along this fine Belgian river.

 Categories: Rivers & Canals